 Social engineering generally isn’t about technical-know how.
-“It’s about what connects you to others, what makes you curious and angry and what might make you act without thinking,” she explains.
+“It’s about what connects you to others, what makes you curious and angry and what might make you act without thinking,” she explained.

-- Impersonation-based attacks resulted in individuals losing $4,200 on average, highlighting that physical security remains an important part of a business cyber strategy.
+Impersonation-based attacks resulted in individuals losing $4,200 on average, highlighting that physical security remains an important part of a business cyber strategy.

 - Train all employees, but especially those most isolated within the company, like interns or those not in direct contact with clients over the phone, as these targets can potentially be the entry point.

 - Develop a solid social media strategy to reduce the risks of open source intelligence revealing information that can be used to authenticate or implement a malicious attack.

 - Train employees on social engineering attacks weekly and if not monthly on what not to answer over to phone through vishing exercises.